yannayl/odroidu2-home-server/posts/base-system.md

 export CROSS_COMPILE=arm-linux-gnueabi-
 make odroidu_archlinux_defconfig
 make -j 32
-sudo cp arch/arm/boot/zImage ../boot/ sudo make ARCH=arm INSTALL_MOD_PATH=$GUIDE/rootfs modules_install
+sudo cp arch/arm/boot/zImage $GUIDE/boot/
+sudo make ARCH=arm INSTALL_MOD_PATH=$GUIDE/rootfs modules_install
 ```

-Note that if you downloaded hardkernel's linux, you need to either use my defconfig or change the defconfig to support systemd, as described in [gentoo wiki](http://wiki.gentoo.org/wiki/Systemd#Kernel).
+Note that if you downloaded hardkernel's linux, you need to either use my defconfig or change the defconfig to support systemd, as described in [systemd's readme](http://cgit.freedesktop.org/systemd/systemd/tree/README#n44).
+If f2fs used as root filesystem, don't forget to enable it as well.

 * Ignoring kernel updates